History of Disney Channel: 2014–2020: New logo era

-Meanwhile, Tangled: The Series (later retitled Rapunzel's Tangled Adventure), a spin-off of the 2010 film Tangled, first premiered with a precursor TV film on March 10, 2017 before regular episodes began airing on March 24.
-The premiere of Tangled also coincided with the debut of Disney Channel's graphic redesign with a 2D version of the previous logo.
+Meanwhile, Tangled: The Series (later retitled Rapunzel's Tangled Adventure), a spin-off of the 2010 film Tangled, first premiered with a precursor television film on March 10, 2017 before regular episodes began airing on March 24.
+The premiere of Tangled: The Series also coincided with the debut of Disney Channel's graphic redesign with a 2D version of the previous logo.
 The That's So Raven spin-off Raven's Home would debut immediately after the premiere of Descendants 2, on July 21.

-2018 officially marked Disney Channel's return to animated programming; in February, the network ordered production on Amphibia and The Owl House while also reporting their intent to premiere first-run episodes from the fourth season of Star vs. the Forces of Evil.
-Additional press releases in the following months saw Disney XD originals DuckTales, Big Hero 6: The Series, Milo Murphy's Law, and the forthcoming Big City Greens move over to Disney Channel for their premieres.
+In 2018, Disney Channel fully returned to animated programming; in February, the network ordered production on Amphibia and The Owl House while also reporting their intent to premiere first-run episodes from the fourth season of Star vs. the Forces of Evil.
+Additional press releases in the following months saw Disney XD originals DuckTales, Big Hero 6: The Series, Milo Murphy's Law, and the then-upcoming Big City Greens move over to Disney Channel for their premieres.